 The application process will be conducted in 3 stages:

-Stage 1: Letter of intent (LOI) – opens on October 3, 2016, to all research organizations in the New York area.
+Stage 1: Letter of Intent (LOI) – Opens on Monday, October 2nd, 2017, to all research organizations in the New York City area.
 LOIs must be completed online.
-Please refer to the www.psscra.org website.
+Please refer to the http://psscra.org website for details.

 Please note that PSSCRA may adjust the notification dates without notice to applicants.

-December 21, 2016: Selected applicants invited to submit full length proposals
+December 20, 2017: Selected applicants invited to submit Full Length Proposals (FLPs)

 Innovative research: Truly novel approaches in cancer research with strong scientific rationale.
 Early stage and bold proposals are encouraged and will receive special consideration.
 The research areas include but are not limited to technology development and basic biology.
 The objective is to support projects that may be too innovative and speculative for traditional funding sources but still have a likelihood of producing important findings.
 It should be a unique project for scientists, who are encouraged to stretch their imagination into areas that can substantially change the area of research.